How Long Does Magnesium Stay in Your Body?

 However, taking large doses of magnesium supplements can lead to side effects, including:

-Magnesium supplementation can interact with certain medications, such as diuretics, antibiotics, and calcium channel blockers, and has been found to interfere with the effectiveness of drugs used to treat osteoporosis.
+Magnesium supplementation can also interact with certain medications, such as diuretics, antibiotics, and calcium channel blockers, and has been found to interfere with the effectiveness of drugs used to manage osteoporosis.

-It’s important to discuss magnesium supplements with a healthcare provider if you are taking prescription medications, suffer from kidney problems, or have a low heart rate.
+It’s important to discuss magnesium supplements with a healthcare provider if you are taking prescription medications or have underlying health issues.

 Best sources of magnesium